 - Exchanges of services between individuals in the course of their trade or business

 - Witness or expert witness fees

-If you feel the payer incorrectly reported your income in Box 7, contact them directly.
-If an error was made, they'll issue you a corrected 1099-MISC and also refile the form with the IRS.
+If you feel the payer incorrectly reported your income in Box 1 on Form 1099-NEC, contact them directly.
+If an error was made, they'll issue you a corrected Form 1099-NEC and also refile the form with the IRS.